BaselHossam97/Connect4-AI/README.md

 ## Game Features:
   * Play against an AI or a friend on the same computer.
     - May work on an online multiplayer feature.
-  * Physics of both the pieces and board was impleemnted using the Pymunk Library.
+  * Physics of both the pieces and board was implemnted using the Pymunk Library.

 ![gameModes](https://user-images.githubusercontent.com/102327565/191301924-1130bbcc-8f02-4d1f-8d0b-cc280817d29a.png)